miscord/miscord/README.md

 # :warning: Disclaimer

 We do not guarantee that this bridge will work correctly.
-We are not responsible for getting banned on any serivices integrated with Miscord.
+We are not responsible for getting banned on any services integrated with Miscord.
 Use at your own discretion.
 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.
 Facebook and the Facebook logo are trademarks or registered trademarks of Facebook, Inc., used under license agreement.